-encouraging young leaders to create environments that invite people to new life in Christ // thoughts from Rick Duncan, founding pastor and pastor of Missional Living and Leadership Development at Cuyahoga Valley Church // Rick is now accepting a limited number of speaking engagements, please check with his assistant, Elena Golsch, for opportunities. firstname.lastname@example.org
+encouraging young leaders to create environments that invite people to new life in Christ // thoughts from Rick Duncan, founding pastor at Cuyahoga Valley Church // Rick is also a lead navigator with Auxano, navigating leaders through growth challenges with clarity // Through NEO360 he mentors and trains church planters as a part of the Launch Group // Rick is available for speaking engagements, please check with his assistant, Elena Golsch, for scheduling. email@example.com

 Monday, April 15, 2013

 If you want God to do great things through you, you gotta start here...

 A couple of months ago, I was privileged to share with about 30 leaders of the Youth for Christ ministry here in NE Ohio.
 I took that responsibility seriously.
 I asked the Lord, “What is the most important truth I can share with these youth leaders?”

 And the word “beloved” kept coming to mind.

 Remember how Jesus starts His ministry?
 He’s baptized and the Father’s voice from heaven announces, “This is My beloved Son in whom I am well-pleased.”
 As Jesus launched His public ministry, the Father knew it was vital for Jesus in His humanity to know how much the Father loved Him.
 Rejection, accusations, ridicule, and sufferings were coming.
 The knowledge of being loved by God was foundational for Jesus in His ministry.

 If that was true for Jesus, how much more is it true for us.

 As a spiritual leader for youth, how secure are you in God’s love?
 Let me ask it another way.
 Do you have an exclamation point or a question mark in your heart?